 The Coalition to Improve Advanced Care (CIAC) was created by local Arlington organizations committed to transforming advanced illness care by changing the culture around illness, dying, and healthcare.
-It is convened by the Arlington Community Foundation and directed by Kathleen Garces-Foley.
+It is directed by Kathleen Garces-Foley.

 • Marymount University, Kathleen Garces-Foley

-• Arlington Area Agency on Aging, Rachel Coates
+• Arlington Area Agency on Aging, Helen King

 • Arlington Commission on Aging, Joan McDermott

 • Goodwin House, Elizabeth Klint